forseti-security/forseti-security/docs/installing/INSTALLING-LOCALLY.md

 ```

 ## Get the source code
-Clone the repo, if you haven't already done so:
+Clone the repo, if you haven't already done so.

 ## Run the python setup
 Navigate to your cloned repo, then run: